dwyl/javascript-todo-list-tutorial/edit-todo.md

 ```js
 TypeError: Argument 1 of Node.appendChild does not implement interface Node
 ```
-We are not "fans" of having "empty" elements in the DOM, it's "sloppy".
+We are not "fans" of having "empty" elements in the DOM, it's "sloppy". <br />
 Hence the `concat()` approach which results in "clean" DOM.

 At this point our test assertions all pass: